yurri-yeskov/sport-score-recorder/README.md

 - nginx directs network traffic to it
 - certbot was used to generate SSL certificates for the site

+## Challenges
+- working solo
+- paradox of choice
+- learning new technology
+- having two new kittens

 ## Future Plans
 - Redux undo/redo features
 - Multiple players